Iran ready to double nuclear work in bunker - IAEA

 Tehran denies U.S. and Israeli allegations that it is seeking a nuclear weapons capability, saying its programme is entirely for peaceful energy.
 But U.N. inspectors suspect past, and possibly ongoing, military nuclear activity.

-Obama this week said he believed there was still a "window of time" to find a peaceful resolution to the decade-old standoff with Iran, avoiding a possible broader Middle East war that would batter a stumbling global economy.
+Obama this week said he believed there was still a "window of time" to find a peaceful resolution to the long standoff with Iran.
+But the IAEA report underlined the tough task facing Western powers pressing it to curb its nuclear programme.

-But time may not be on the side of diplomacy: the question of when and how quickly Iran might be able to assemble an atom bomb if it chose to do so is hotly debated because it could influence any decision by Israel to take military action.

-Iran has so far refused to back down in the dispute, despite tougher sanctions targeting the country's vital oil exports.

 Fordow particularly worries the West as it is where Iran refines uranium to 20 percent purity, compared with the 3.5 percent level usually needed for nuclear energy plants.